For a heat pump (geothermal) to operate, it is necessary to install a heat collection system in the ground.

 - Vertical system

-This involves digging a trench 1 or 2 metres deep, then burying pipes.
+A horizontal heat collection system involves digging a trench 1 or 2 metres deep, then burying pipes.
 A wide trench needs to be dug, and coiled plastic pipe, coiled into ‘slinkies’ is buried.
 On average 10 metres of trench is needed for each kilowatt of power.
-This is likely to mean digging at least 100 metres of trenchwork – a considerable earthworks exercise.
+This is likely to mean digging at least 100 metres of trench work – a considerable earthworks exercise.
+This can be an off-putting, expensive and disruptive collection solution.

 Why boreholes are the best source of ground heat…